Finished Vipers’ Nest… Until I didn’t.

 Sounds like things are going well.
 Looking forward to the story.

-Tuff Gartin
+4. Tuff Gartin Avatar

 I’ll be ready to read it when you feel you have it right.
 Kudos for having the courage to do a major overhaul!